Lyrical Underground | 2018

 “You don’t always get it how you want it.
 And there’s no way to take it back, sugar, because rule number one is that you absolutely, under no circumstances ever, open that Door.
 Once you deliver your letter, it is out of your hands.”

 But hey, someone opens the door because people are the dumbest things on earth.
 I mean, you just know someone would open this door if it were real.
 Maybe a Qanon believer thinking it was a government conspiracy where they hide all the Satan-worshipping liberals running the Cabal, or whatever the fuck it is they believe.

 Kari unleashes a torrent of deadly, otherworldly creatures onto the town.
-Queue Kathy Ryan – specialist in the occult and supernatural who’s job is to help law enforcement handle the things they have no training to handle.
+Duh.
+Cue Kathy Ryan – specialist in the occult and supernatural who’s job is to help law enforcement handle the things they have no training to handle.

 The concept was kind of fun and I was hyped to read a series centring on a woman who’s a little like Dean and Sam Winchester, but the execution was so off that it distracted my entire reading experience.

 The first 50% of the novel is really heavy in scenes featuring the residents of Zarephath, exploring their wishes and how they connect.
 In some cases, there were really great connections being made that should have been explosive plot twists, but the writing was so clunky, wordy and unedited, that it seriously killed the plotting and pacing, even going so far as to delay the introduction of the series lead, Kathy Ryan, by like 100 pages which felt really weird to me.